project-hatohol/hatohol/doc/server/hap2/how-to-setup-livestatus.md

 ## (2) Check livestauts library path

-You execute the following command on each OS to check the path of "livestatus.o".
+Execute the following command on each OS to see the path of "livestatus.o".

-The path is replaced the next section's LIVESTATUS_LIB_PATH.
+The path obtained above should be replaced with LIVESTATUS_LIB_FILE_PATH in the next section.

 ### CentOS 7